pitfail/pitfail-reports/report3/func_reqs.rst

         Database, Stock Price Source.

 Preconditions:
-        The user should have created an account, be in a league  with settings that allows the "BUY", and have enough money to perform the BUY of the security.
+        The user should have logged in.

 Postconditions:
         The user needs to be able to see his purchased security in his